Transfer Duty (Stamp Duty) is a tax imposed by the Office of State Revenue that is payable on the transfer of an asset including:-

 - the consideration appears low for the type of property being sold.

-Stamp duty is an expensive tax!
+Transfer Duty (Stamp Duty) is an expensive tax!
 Northern Rivers Valuations can accurately assess the value of your property to ensure a fair assessment of the duty is made and you do not pay any more tax than is required by law.

 The aforementioned information is only general in nature and it is not intended to constitute professional or legal advice.
 Please contact your accountant, solicitor, financial advisor, Office of State Revenue or relevant government authority for specific advice relating to your situation.
 See Disclaimer